-Assuming your customers find you exactly when they are about to purchase is not only ignorant, it is also hurting your ability to grow leads and customers.
-Although variable from company to company, all customers take a journey when making a purchase.
+Assuming that your customers will find you at the exact moment when they’re about to purchase is not only unrealistic, but it also hurts your ability to grow leads and customers.
+All customers take a journey when making a purchase.
 Today, this journey often involves the use of search engines.

-As a marketer, I must admit that when I first began implementing SEO strategies, I was so fixed on the keywords and proper formatting on websites that I forgot that there was an actual human being that would be using the search engine(for the record, this was over four years ago when everyone and their mother approached SEO similarly).
-However, the buyer journey is one of the most important aspects of SEO because search engines like Google ultimately want to help buyers on their journey.
+As a marketer, I must admit that when I first began implementing SEO strategies, I was so focused on keywords and properly formatting websites that I forgot actual human beings would be using the search engine.
+But the Buyer’s Journey is one of the most important aspects of SEO because search engines like Google ultimately want to help buyers find what they're looking for.

-A buyer journey, simply put, is the path a person or company will take when purchasing a product or service.
-This path may sometimes be quite short (e.g. I hopped on Amazon to do all of my holiday shopping in a record 30 minutes), but it can also be quite long (e.g. I spent two months researching the car I leased due to cost and impact the investment would have on my life).
-Each action that the customer takes on his or her way to a purchase is considered an important step in the buyer journey.
+A Buyer’s Journey, simply put, is the path a person or company takes when purchasing a product or service.
+This path may be quite short (e.g., I hopped on Amazon to do all of my holiday shopping in a record 30 minutes), but it can also be quite long (e.g., I spent two months researching the car I leased due to the cost and impact the investment would have on my life).
+Each action that the customer takes on his or her way to a purchase is considered an important step in the Buyer’s Journey.

-The buyer journey is an essential part of inbound marketing because it can help you identify gaps in your existing strategy.
-One company’s buyer journey will be wildly variable to another company’s.
-Even further, your company will likely have a different buyer journey for each of your buyer personas.
-The image below depicts a typical buyer's journey:
+The Buyer’s Journey is an essential part of inbound marketing, because it can help you identify gaps in your existing strategy.
+One company’s Buyer’s Journey will be wildly different from another company’s, and your company will likely have a different Buyer’s Journey for each of your buyer personas.

 Identify Buyer Personas

-Before you jump into SEO or the buyer’s journey, you should have a clear understanding of your buyer personas.
+Before you jump into SEO or the Buyer’s Journey, you should have a clear understanding of your buyer personas.
 A buyer persona is, essentially, a profile of your ideal prospect.
-You can learn more about creating buyer personas in our Ultimate Guide to Inbound Marketing Personas, but here is the basic information that is important to creating a buyer persona:
+You can learn more about creating buyer personas in our Ultimate Guide to Inbound Marketing Personas, but here is the basic information that is important for creating a buyer persona:

-Once you’ve developed 3-5 buyer personas, you can begin to identify how well existing content fits the buyer persona, map it to the buyer journey, and then utilize this information to build your SEO strategy.
+Once you’ve developed 3-5 buyer personas, you can begin identifying how well existing content fits the buyer persona, map it to the Buyer’s Journey, and utilize this information to build your SEO strategy.

-Once you have compiled a list of your content and mapped to the appropriate stage, you can complete further analysis to identify the content that you are missing for each step of the buyer’s journey.
-For now, let’s transition towards SEO.
+Once you’ve compiled a list of your content and mapped it to the appropriate stage, you can complete further analysis to identify the content that you are missing for each step of the Buyer’s Journey.
+For now, let’s transition to SEO.

-Create Categories and Topics of Current & Future Content
+Create Categories and Topics of Current and Future Content

-During the buyer persona exercise, you should have identified some buzzwords, problems, goals and terminology used by each buyer persona.
+During the buyer persona exercise, you should have identified keywords, problems, goals, and terminology used by each buyer persona.
 Use this information to compile a list of topics or categories that will then be used to form the basis of your keyword strategy.
 For example:

-From here, you can begin to drill further to ultimately identify target keywords.
+From here, you can begin to drill down further to identify target keywords.

 Identify Keyword Possibilities

-Now that you’ve identified the 5-10 different categories of topics, which are really the categories of your keyword strategy, you can move on to identifying the keywords for your content.
-To do this, take each step below:
+Now that you’ve identified 5-10 different categories of topics, which are really the categories of your keyword strategy, you can move on to identifying keywords for your content.
+To do this, follow the steps below:

-Start by identifying your existing ranked keywords using a tool like HubSpot
+1. Start by identifying your existing ranked keywords using a tool like SEMRush.

 When Are Keywords Most Important in the Buyer’s Journey?

-Although a buyer may search for a product or service during the consideration and decision stages, most of search occurs during the Awareness stage when the buyer is first learning about the problem and opportunity.
-Thus, when doing keyword research, you are likely to see more monthly searches for keywords that fall into the Awareness stage.
+Although a buyer may search for a product or service during the consideration and decision stages, most searches occur during the awareness stage when the buyer is first learning about the problem and opportunity.
+Thus, when doing keyword research, you’re likely to see more monthly searches for keywords that fall into the awareness stage.

-In addition, there is a significantly less search volume for keywords that may fall into the Decision stage.
-In some industries and for some buyer journeys, the buyer may not search at all during the Decision stage.
+In addition, there is significantly less search volume for keywords that may fall into the decision stage.
+In some industries and for some Buyer’s Journeys, the buyer may not search at all during the decision stage.

 For these reasons, you should consider the following tips:

-Start by researching keywords in the Consideration and Decision stage.
+- Start by researching keywords in the consideration and decision stages.
 Low monthly search volume may mean that search isn’t used by your buyer in these stages.

-Concentrate more target keywords in the Awareness stage.
-This essentially widens your funnel of prospects by helping people find you before they’ve discovered the best way to solve their problem.
+- Concentrate on more target keywords in the awareness stage.
+This widens your funnel of prospects by helping people find you before they’ve discovered the best way to solve their problems.

-After you’ve identified 20-30 target keywords that are optimized for you buyer’s journey and personas, you’ll have the task of implementing on your website.
-The intent behind the keyword or, in other words, the stage in the funnel largely dictates where keywords should be placed.
-There are logical steps you should take in implementing, but first let’s go over the important elements of on-page SEO.
-Here are all the basic elements you should be sure to add a target keywords to:
+After you’ve identified 20-30 target keywords that are optimized for your Buyer’s Journey and personas, you’ll have the task of implementing them on your website.
+The intent behind the keyword (dependent on its corresponding stage in the funnel) largely dictates where keywords should be placed.
+There are logical steps you should take as you implement, but let’s first go over the important elements of on-page SEO.
+Here are all the basic elements you should be sure to add target keywords to:

 To learn more about optimizing website pages for SEO, download this guide.

-Next, you should follow these logical steps in implementing keywords (a SEO worksheet will be valuable at this point):
+Next, you should follow these logical steps for implementing keywords (an SEO worksheet will be valuable at this point):

-Product/Service pages: Start by identifying target keywords from your list of keywords that fit best for your core service and product website pages.
-These are typically the keywords found in the Decision stage.
+1. Product/Service pages: Start by identifying target keywords from your list that fit your core service and product website pages best.
+These are typically the keywords found in the decision stage.

-Persona-based pages: You’ve already broken your keywords up by persona.
-If you have website pages that are tailored to a persona, optimize that page for the keywords that are only relevant to that page and persona.
+2. Persona-based pages: You’ve already divided your keywords up by persona.
+If you have webpages that are tailored to particular personas, optimize them for the keywords that are only relevant to that page and persona.

-Content Offers: If you’ve already got landing pages for content offers, be sure that they are optimized around one of your target keywords.
-Once you’ve finished optimizing existing content offers, identify areas where you need to develop content for a keyword and stage of the funnel that is lacking.
+3. Content offers: If you already have landing pages for content offers, make sure that they are optimized around one of your target keywords.
+Once you’ve finished optimizing existing content offers, identify keywords and stages of the funnel that are lacking content.

-Blogs: Your blog posts can contain keywords from each stage of the funnel and for each persona, which is why they are so helpful in growing search engine traffic.
-Start by optimizing existing blogs for SEO and then ensure blogs you create in the future adhere to those guidelines.
+4. Blogs: Your blog posts can contain keywords from each stage of the funnel and for each persona, which is why they are so helpful for growing search engine traffic.
+Start by optimizing existing blogs for SEO and then ensure that blogs you create in the future adhere to those guidelines.

-As outlined, identifying buyer personas, mapping content, and then developing keywords is important because you have to have a thorough understanding of who will be doing the searching and when they will be doing the searching before implementing SEO.
-Utilize the advice in this article, but, by all means, take caution by considering what works best your buyer’s journey.
+Identifying buyer personas, mapping content, and developing keywords are important because you need a thorough understanding of who will be searching and when they’ll be searching before you implement SEO.
+Utilize the advice in this article, but by all means, take time to consider what works best your Buyer’s Journey.